Timebutt/magicq-manual/docs/editing-cues.md

     </div>
 </div>
 <div class="section">
-    ## 14.2.&nbsp;Editing using Include and Update method
+    ## 14.2.
+Editing using Include and Update method
     <p>
         Cues can be edited using INCLUDE and UPDATE.
 This includes the Cue data into the programmer where it can then be changed, before it is saved back to the Cue using Update.